 Access CMBS Loan Offers for Your Property

-StackSource can arrange a CMBS (commercial mortgage back securities) loan for eligible commercial property investments.
+StackSource can arrange a CMBS (commercial mortgage backed securities) loan for eligible commercial property investments.
 CMBS lending is typically a fit for loans $3 Million or greater, on stabilized office, industrial, retail, hospitality, or multi-family assets.
 Your StackSource capital advisor will be able to analyze your property to determine suitability for a CMBS loan.
 If so, you'll be able to compare both CMBS and non-securitized loan options.

 CMBS loans are non-recourse (subject to industry standard "bad-boy" carve-outs), meaning the borrower is not responsible for the full loan amount out of pocket in the case of a default.
 This does not mean the loan sponsor cannot suffer a loss of equity on their investment.